mpokrass/PSYCH253/lecture_notes.md

 -
 Hyperbolic discounting: as things get further in time, they get more similar.
 We value the present moment much more.

+## Lecture 6 - Sep 21

+Confirmation bias: we focus on evidence that supports, rather than falsifies our intuitions.
+We don't look for stuff that is against our views.
+Look for info that confirms our beleifs, no matter how weak it is.

+-
+IV: difficulty of passage stimulus (disfluency).
+Presented in hard to read font.

+DV: stance on capital punishment (controlling for political ideology).

+-
+The reasons we utilize conf bias is because we make use of heuristics.
+They are mental shortcuts, save our cognitive capacity.
+Lets us save executive function for more important things.

+We store schemas instead of memories.
+Our brains are very efficient.

+Availability heuristic: recent/available information biases our judgements.

+Representativeness heuristic: our mental schemas or representations colour our intuitive judgements.

+These biases typically work for us, but in some situations they fail us.

+-
+Illusory correlation: two distinct events become linked; increased attention to rare events.

+Illusory control: gambling; individuals believe they have influence on the outcome.

+More likely to react with negative reinforcement.

+-
+Tested the idea of "paired distinctiveness".

+We are likely to associate events together.

+IV: read about group a or group b individuals.

+39 statements more positive (27) than negative (12) statements (9:4)
+26 in group a, 13 in group b (2:1)

+DV: accuracy in recalling behaviours, estimates of typical traits of group members.

+Individuals over-estimated the likelihood that group b had negative traits, inaccurately recalled more negative behaviours.

+-
+counter factual thinking

+Hypothetical scenarios with alternative outcomes that "almost" happened.

+Can be near misses (downward) or (upward) in nature.

+Purposes for this type of thinking?

+- suggested that we use it for affective reasons
+- also for preparation for future events (avoid some negative result, therefore motivational)

+-
+Attribution theory

+We perceived behaviour in terms of "causes" (recall theory of mind)

+Fundamental attribution error: we lack information, more likely to attribute behaviour to internal (vs external)

+Dispositional attribution vs situational attribution.
+Have more insight to the reasons behind your actions.
+We have more leeway for our own actions.

+-
+Ross et al. study 1

+Participants brought into a lab for a quiz game experiment, no confederates.

+IV: experimental vs control condition

+- experimental: questioner developed hard questions for contestants (q will know answer, reflective of intelligence)
+- control: questioner asked pre-selected questions for contestant (q may not know answer)

+DV: self ratings of knowledge, and partner's knowledge.

+E: contestants rated questioner as smarter, own intelligence rated as about average
+C: contestants rated questioner as less smart, themselves as more smart

+-
+Study 2

+Replication of study 1 except participants are observers, everyone else is a confederate.

+Watched questioner come up with 10 questions, and contestant had to answer.

+DV: ratings of knowledge of questioner and contestants.

+- q mean knowledge: 82
+- c mean knowledge: 40

+Summary: we are more prone to attribute to disposition rather than situation.

+Study 2, even stronger effect.
+Demonstrates actor-observer bias.
+Lack of insight into perspective of actor and under-valuing influence of social environment.

+-
+Self fulfilling prophecy:

+Partipants given role of an interview

+IV: white vs black confederate

+DV: video taped and measured social cues towards to confederate

+Differential treatment of black and white confederates.
+Both confederates trained to act/answer in same ways.

+Interviewers sat further away from black confederates.

+-
+Will interviewer behaviour influence performance?

+Flipped, confederates were interviewers.

+IV: more vs less positive social cues (eg. longer interview, closer distance, verbal errors)

+DV: interview performance rated by observers

+Results as expected.

+-